phst/lltxplatform/README.rst

     names are assumed to be relative to the operating system font directory.
     There is no guarantee about whether the path is relative or which path syntax is used.
-On Windows, the string is encoded in the legacy 8-bit file system encoding because the C standard library functions in the Microsoft runtime don’t accept Unicode strings; if the file name cannot be represented in the legacy encoding, this field is ``nil``.
+On Windows, the string is encoded in the legacy 8-bit file system encoding (“`ANSI code page`_”) because the C standard library functions in the Microsoft runtime don’t accept Unicode strings; if the file name cannot be represented in the legacy encoding, this field is ``nil``.
 On OS X and Linux, the string is encoded in the current file system encoding.
 If the path cannot be obtained, this field is ``nil``.

   The array is in arbitrary order, and duplicates are possible.